Empress Matilda

 Empress Matilda (c.
-7 February 1102 – 10 September 1167), also known as Empress Maud, (Note: Maud is a vernacular form of Matilda derived from the Anglo-Norman Mehaut, and was used to differentiate her from other Matildas in historical literature.) was Holy Roman Empress as the consort of Emperor Henry V from 1110 until his death in 1125, and was subsequently a claimant to the English throne during the civil war known as the Anarchy.
-Following the death of her father, King Henry I of England, she asserted her right to the English throne as his only surviving legitimate child and styled herself Lady of the English.
-However, her cousin Stephen of Blois was crowned king in her place.
+7 February 1102 – 10 September 1167), also known as Empress Maud (Note: Maud is a vernacular form of Matilda derived from the Anglo-Norman Mehaut, and was used to differentiate her from other Matildas in historical literature.) or Athelicia, was Holy Roman Empress as the consort of Emperor Henry V from 1110 until 1125, and was subsequently a claimant to the English throne during the civil war known as the Anarchy (1138–1153).
+Following the death of her father, King Henry I of England, as his only surviving legitimate child and nominated heir, she asserted her right to the English throne.
+However, her cousin Stephen of Blois usurped the crown.

-Matilda was the only daughter and eldest child of Henry I, king of England and ruler of Normandy, by his first wife Matilda of Scotland, to survive to adulthood.
+Matilda was the eldest child and only surviving daughter of Henry I of England and his first wife, Matilda of Scotland.
 As a child, she went to Germany where she was married to the future Henry V. She travelled with the emperor to Italy in 1116, was controversially crowned empress in St Peter's Basilica, and acted as the imperial regent in Italy.
-Matilda and Henry V had no children, and when he died in 1125, the imperial crown was claimed by his rival Lothair of Supplinburg.
+Matilda and Henry V had no children, and when he died in 1125, his rival Lothair of Supplinburg claimed the imperial crown.

-Matilda's younger and only full brother, William Adelin, died in the White Ship disaster of 1120, leaving Matilda's father and realm facing a potential succession crisis.
-Upon her widowhood in the Holy Roman Empire, Matilda was recalled to Normandy by her father, who arranged for her to marry Geoffrey of Anjou to form an alliance to protect his southern borders in France.
-Henry I had no further legitimate children and nominated Matilda as his heir, making his court swear an oath of loyalty to her and her successors, but the decision was not popular in his Anglo-Norman court.
+Matilda's brother, William Adelin, died in the White Ship disaster of 1120, leaving Matilda's father and realm facing a potential succession crisis.
+Upon her widowhood in the Holy Roman Empire, Henry I recalled Matilda to his Duchy of Normandy and arranged for her to marry Geoffrey of Anjou to form an alliance to protect his southern borders in France.
+Henry had no further legitimate children and nominated Matilda as his heir, making his court swear an oath of loyalty to her and her successors, but the decision was not popular in his Anglo-Norman court.
 Henry died in 1135, but Matilda and Geoffrey faced opposition from the barons.
 Henry's nephew and successor, King Stephen, enjoyed the backing of the English Church.
 Stephen took steps to solidify his new regime but faced threats both from neighbouring powers and from opponents within his kingdom.